gen2tech/wc-hash-router/README.md

     yarn add @gen2tech/wc-hash-router
 ```

-- Import the library into your project:
+2. Import the library into your project:

 ```javascript
     import CreateWCRouter, { type RouteConfig } from '@gen2tech/wc-hash-router';
 ```

+3. Initialize wc-hash-router

 - There are two ways to initialize wc-hash-router